davidsbond/whisper/README.md

 information about itself, including its public key and an advertised address used for further UDP/TCP communication.
 If accepted into the network, the peer is given the current state of all known peers from the peer it joined.

-Peers do not share their private keys and the ability to join the network is handled at the TCP layer using TLS.
+Peers do not share their private keys and the ability to join the network can be handled at the TCP layer using TLS.
+By default, whisper does not enable TLS for TCP-based requests and must be configured to do so.

 ### Sharing State